Dan Reeves

-Early years
+Early life

 Born in Rome, Georgia, Reeves grew up in Americus, Georgia.
 He attended Americus High School, where he participated in football, baseball, and basketball.

 After Reeves missed four games with a broken collarbone during his senior season, only the University of South Carolina was interested enough to offer him a football scholarship.
 The interest from other schools came later, when he won the MVP trophy at the Georgia High School football All-star game, but he decided to stay with his first choice.
 Reeves also was selected to the All-state basketball team in 1961.

 College career

 Reeves played college football for the South Carolina Gamecocks, where he was a three-year starter at quarterback from 1962 to 1964.
 Reeves became the starting quarterback during his sophomore year in 1962 and was named second-team All-conference after his junior and senior years.